-During uncertain times, you may need to make financial decisions you weren’t planning on making now or perhaps ever.
-Whether it’s something small such as opening a clothing account, moving into a new home, your credit score could affect the outcome of these decisions.
+During uncertain times, you may need to make financial decisions you haven’t planned for.
+Whether it’s something small like opening a clothing account, or something big, like moving into a new home, your credit score could affect the outcome of these decisions.

 How to improve your credit rating

-- The first of these is to make sure that there are no mistakes.
-Make sure there are no late payments listed incorrectly and that the amount on each credit account is accurate.
+● Check your credit rating and profile on DirectAxis Pulse to make sure there are no mistakes reported.
+Ensure there are no late payments incorrectly listed and that the amount on each credit account is accurate.

 How to fix a bad credit rating